Cross Country Trains

 With Cross Country Trains running all across the UK, there are many places you can visit.
 Destinations include Leeds, Manchester, Newcastle and Edinburgh.
 If you’re looking to fly out of the UK, you can take a train to Southampton Airport Parkway or Stansted Airport.

-Cross Country Trains operates the longest direct train in the UK; running from Aberdeen to Penzance, with a journey time of over 12 hours.
+Cross Country Trains operates the longest direct train in the UK; running from Aberdeen to Penzance, over 12 hours.

 Click on the Image and Zoom In to have a better view...

 Top Cross Country Destinations

 Cross Country Customer Relations

 Telephone: 0371 244 2389